==========

 Currently, GNU/Linux is the only supported operating system.
 We plan to port the software to other operating systems in the future.

 The software has been developed and tested on Debian (bullseye), Mobian, and Ubuntu (20.04 and 20.10).
 It is likely to work on other modern systemd-based distributions.
+Option 0 is likely to only work on Debian testing and the latest Ubuntu distro.

 Vula can also be run without systemd, and/or in a single monolithic process, but how to do so is not yet documented.